joh-mue/joh-mue.github.io/_posts/2020-08-07-scala-first-steps.markdown

 ---
-title: scala-first-steps
+title: Scala Repl First Steps
 layout: post
 categories: programming, scala
 ---

-# Baby steps

 Sometimes even the most basic things are quite hard in a new programming language but so basic that they aren't really explained anywhere.